irods/irods/manual.rst

 Download
 --------

-E-iRODS is released in binary form.
+E-iRODS is currently released in binary form.
+Full open source repositories and trackers will be available after the first major release.

 RPM and DEB formats are available for both iCAT-enabled servers and resource-only servers.
-There are variations available for combinations of platform, operating system, and database type.
+There are variations available for combinations of platform and operating system.

-More combinations will be made available as our testing matrix increases.
+More combinations will be made available as our testing matrix continues to mature and increase in scope.

 The latest files can be downloaded from http://eirods.org/download.